lehendo/sovereign/README.md

 **1. Node.js and Rust**
 - **Node.js 20.19+ or 22.12+** (LTS versions recommended)
-  - Node 21 and below are End-of-Life and not supported
   - Check version: `node --version`
   - Install from: https://nodejs.org/
 - Rust 1.70+